-From youth activities like little league, Big Brothers/Big Sisters, Tucson Soccer Academy and the Old Pueblo Rugby Football Club, to keeping Tucson kind with Ben's Bells, and lots of things in between, we are proud to support some of the best organizations in Tucson.
+From youth activities like FC Tucson Youth and the Engage Foundation, to keeping Tucson kind with Ben's Bells, and lots of things in between, we are proud to support some of the best organizations in Tucson.

 Recent Community Recognition

 Schmidt, Sethi & Akmajian and its attorneys emphasize the importance of playing a substantial role in the community.
 The firm proudly supports and donates to groups like JDRF , Ben's Bells, FC Tucson Youth, Emerge!, the Engage Foundation, Big Brothers Big Sisters of Tucson, Angel Charity for Children, the Boy Scouts of America, the National Football Foundation, The University of Arizona and many more.
 The firm has also bought state championship rings for Palo Verde High School Football, Santa Rita High School Basketball and Sunnyside High School Softball.
 When the Marana High School football team had its silent auction items stolen out of a truck, the firm replaced them with more and better items.